Dan Newhouse: Elections

-The race was very close, and was seen as a battle between the factions of the GOP; Newhouse is considered a mainstream Republican, while Didier openly identified with the Tea Party movement.
-Newhouse defeated Didier by a margin of 51%-49%.
+The race was very close, and was seen as a battle between the factions of the GOP; Newhouse was considered a mainstream Republican, while Didier openly identified with the Tea Party movement.
+Newhouse defeated Didier by a margin of 51%–49%.

 Newhouse faced Didier in a rematch in 2016, placing first in the blanket primary with 44,720 votes (45.77%) to Didier's 26,892 (27.53%).
 In the general election, Newhouse defeated Didier, 132,517 votes (57.64%) to 97,402 (42.36%).

+In 2024, Newhouse again defeated a general-election challenge from a more conservative Republican, Jerrod Sessler, who criticized him for his vote to impeach Donald Trump over the January 6, 2021 attack on the United States Capitol.

 Tenure

 In December 2020, Newhouse was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

-Newhouse announced his support for the second impeachment of Donald Trump on January 13, 2021, after the storming of the United States Capitol.
+Although he had voted against impeachment in the first impeachment of Donald Trump, Newhouse announced his support for the second impeachment of Donald Trump on January 13, 2021, after the storming of the United States Capitol.
 In a statement, Newhouse condemned the "hateful and anti-American extremists" who attacked the Capitol, saying that they had been incited by "the language and misinformation of the President of the United States."
 He claimed that he could not appear to condone the "unacceptable violence" or Trump's "inaction" by voting against impeachment, saying that Trump "failed to fulfill his oath of office" by not responding sooner.
 He voted to impeach alongside nine other Republicans that day.
 In his speech supporting impeachment, Newhouse said that while the article charging Trump with incitement of insurrection was "flawed", he also believed there was "no excuse" for Trump's failure to act.
 He expressed regret for not speaking out sooner against Trump's spreading of election misinformation.
 Earlier, he told The Spokesman-Review that while he was a Trump supporter, he believed Trump "let us down" by not doing more to stop the violence.

 On May 19, 2021, Newhouse became one of 35 Republicans who joined all Democrats in voting to approve legislation to establish the January 6 commission meant to investigate the storming of the U.S. Capitol.

+In 2025, Newhouse reported a major increase in constituent calls to his DC office, and citizens have called for him to host town halls in response to DOGE cuts and Trump's federal funding freeze.
+A protest against Medicaid cuts routed to his Yakima office, and more than 200 people showed up to his staff's office hours in Twisp.
+Newhouse has expressed support for cuts, but criticized cuts to agricultural programs.